Skip to main content

 mbct_{$model}_total_items

 Filters the SQL query in the custom model table list to get total items.
-Accepts 2 parameter:
+Accepts 2 parameters:

 • $sql: the full SQL query,